What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 Homepage (should guide deeper)

-Focus on reducing bounce rate where it matters.
-An 80% bounce rate on a blog post that ranks well and drives newsletter signups is not a problem to solve.
+Spend your time where the bounce rate costs you something.
+An 80% bounce rate on a blog post that ranks well and feeds your newsletter is not a problem.
+It's a post doing its job.

 Does bounce rate affect SEO?

-Short answer: Google says no. The longer answer is more interesting.
+Short answer: Google says no. The longer answer is the one worth reading.

-Google has been crystal clear on this for over a decade.
-John Mueller (Google's Search Advocate) said in 2020: "I think there's a bit of misconception here that we're looking at things like the analytics bounce rate when it comes to ranking websites, and that's definitely not the case."
-Gary Illyes tweeted in 2017: "bounce rate is not a good signal."
-Matt Cutts said the same thing in 2008, 2010, and 2012.
+Google has said this plainly for more than a decade, over and over.
+John Mueller, Google's Search Advocate, said in 2020: "I think there's a bit of misconception here that we're looking at things like the analytics bounce rate when it comes to ranking websites, and that's definitely not the case."
+Gary Illyes put it in five words in 2017: "bounce rate is not a good signal."
+Matt Cutts said the same in 2008, 2010, and 2012.
+Three Googlers, fourteen years, one answer.

-The logic is straightforward: not every website uses Google Analytics.
-If Google relied on GA bounce rate data for rankings, sites with GA installed would be treated differently from sites without it.
-That would be a measurement bias Google can't afford.
+The reason is simple once you see it.
+Not every site runs Google Analytics.
+If Google ranked on GA bounce rate, sites with GA would be judged on data sites without GA never produce.
+That's a measurement bias Google can't build a search engine on.

-During the 2023 DOJ antitrust trial, Google's VP of Search Pandu Nayak confirmed under oath that Google uses a system called NavBoost that re-ranks search results based on user click behavior.
-NavBoost tracks "good clicks" (user clicks a result and stays), "bad clicks" (user clicks and immediately returns to the search results), and "last longest clicks" (the final result a user dwells on).
-This uses a rolling 13-month window of aggregated click data.
+During the 2023 DOJ antitrust trial, Google's VP of Search Pandu Nayak confirmed under oath that Google runs a system called NavBoost that re-ranks results based on how people click.
+NavBoost watches "good clicks" (someone clicks a result and stays), "bad clicks" (someone clicks and bounces straight back to the results), and "last longest clicks" (the final result they settle on).
+It does this over a rolling 13-month window of pooled click data.

-This is not bounce rate.
-It's pogo-sticking: whether users click back to the search results quickly.
-But the two are related.
-A page that causes people to bounce back to Google's search results will accumulate "bad clicks" in NavBoost.
-A page that keeps people engaged will accumulate "good clicks."
+This is not your bounce rate.
+It's pogo-sticking: how fast people click back to Google.
+But the two move together.
+A page that sends people back to the results racks up "bad clicks" in NavBoost.
+A page that holds them racks up "good clicks."

 What Google actually measures vs. what you see in analytics